DevDecoder/HIDDevices/Readme.md

 # Description
 This library provides a cross-platform service for asynchronously accessing HID devices, such as Gamepads, Joysticks and Multi-axis controllers and programmable button pads.
 It support Plug & Play, correctly identifying when controllers are added and removed, and Reactive frameworks.
 It also allows the creation of custom Controller implementations which are matched automatically against devices for easy use.

+## Important Notes
-**NOTE**: The project is currently based on [HIDSharp](https://www.zer7.com/software/hidsharp), but deliberately does not expose any of its library explicitly as it may well be replaced in future.
+* The project is currently based on [HIDSharp](https://www.zer7.com/software/hidsharp), but deliberately does not expose any of its library explicitly as it may well be replaced in future.
+* Although the project isn't actively maintained, I do occassionaly refresh the usage tables, and will respond to issues if raised in the issue tracker.
+* As the `Usage`s and `UsagePage`s are auto-generated they can change between versions whenever [Integrated Circuits](https://github.com/IntergatedCircuits/hid-usage-tables) update their code-readable tables.
+This can cause breaking changes in your own code, so be careful when updating versions of the NuGet.
+In particular, any time the HID tables are updated, I will update the minor version number (at least).
+One notable change was from 2.0-2.1, when many of 1-indexed usages were changed to 0-indexed, e.g. `ButtonPage.Button1` became `ButtonPage.Button0`.
+* It appears that the XInput-compatible HID device driver only transmits events from the HID device whilst the current process has a focussed window, so console applications/background services don't appear to work!
+This is not a bug in this library, although
+I have been unable to find where this 'feature' is documented.
+This affects the "Microsoft XBox One for Windows Controller".

 # Installation
 The library is [available via NuGet](https://www.nuget.org/packages?q=HIDDevices) and is delivered via NuGet Package Manager: